AlecGoncharow/bridges-simpletron/README.md

 # bridges-cxx-project-quickstart
-This is an example/scafollded bridges project directory
+This is an example/scafollded bridges project directory for [bridges](http://bridgesuncc.github.io/)

 To fully pull this repo, you need to also pull the submodules with:
 `git submodule init`